Find Affordable College Courses

 Bowling Green, KY

-With a ranking of #12, Western Kentucky University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
-WKU is a fairly large public school located in the city of Bowling Green.
+Western Kentucky University landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+WKU is a large public school located in the city of Bowling Green.

 About 60% of the students majoring in journalism at the school are women while 40% are male.